12 Reasons Why Red Log Plant is Losing Leaves and their Solutions

 Remedies

-Regularly inspect the Red Log Plant under the leaves and between the branches for these pests and take timely control measures.
+Regularly inspect your Red Log Plant under the leaves and between the branches for these pests and take timely control measures.
+Isolate the affected plant and treat it with neem oil or insecticidal soap as per the manufacturer's instructions.

 10. Root Bound Plant